arcadiapage/arcadiapage.github.io/the-blue-room.md

 subtitle: A Studio Lounge Full of the Weird Crap That I Make
 ---

 Although the café was modern and casual, it carried a classy vintage feel.
-The walls were a comforting shade of dark blue.
+[The walls](https://arcadiapage.com/the-wishing-wall/) were a comforting shade of dark blue.
 Elaborate white molding and eclectic pieces of art made the color fade into the general background.

-*All media on this page has been created by [me](https://arcadiapage.com/aboutme/#the-studio-at-blue-pearl-lake).
-Please use appropriate attribution when sharing.
-Thank you 💙*
+(*This is a space for the odd pieces of work that I no longer want to hide.
+All media on this page has been created by [me](https://arcadiapage.com/aboutme/#the-studio-at-blue-pearl-lake).
+If this space speaks to you, welcome home.
+If not, no worries.
+I made this with love, and I want to share it with those who want it, even if that’s just me.💙*)

 ![I'm alive](uploads/I-am-alive_19.jpg){: .mx-auto.d-block :}